 Second and third belong to the borrowing and lending projects Compound (COMP) and Aave.
 Santiment says it detected less panic in COMP and AAVE compared to ENJ.
 The second and third highest panic levels belong to the borrowing and lending projects Compound (COMP) and Aave.
 Santiment says it detected less panic in COMP and AAVE compared to ENJ.

 Fellow DeFi lending project Maker (MKR) demonstrated a few stronger hands, with just one single spike of exchange inflow during the correction, according to the analytics firm.

 Holders of UNI, the native token for the decentralized exchange Uniswap, displayed the least amount of panic among the tokens Santiment analyzed.

 Explains the analytics firm,

 “Exchange inflow is high, but looks like the previous UNI bottom attracted even more tokens to exchanges (one spike vs two spikes).
 Network Profit Loss dumps a little bit, showing some possible loss related to UNI transactions.
 Again, previous dump felt harder for UNI.
-Lessons learned.”Don't Miss a Beat – Subscribe to get crypto email alerts delivered directly to your inbox
+Lessons learned.”Don't Miss a Beat – Subscribe to get email alerts delivered directly to your inbox